River-Mochi/CS2-Templates/docs/InstanceEntities.md

 If prefab value changes but instance stays the same, the value is very likely **instance-cached** or **recomputed only on events**.

-### dnSpy hint (optional)
+### dnSpy tips
 If a struct/component implements `ISerializable`, it’s a strong clue it can be stored in saves.
-This does not prove “cached”, but it raises the probability.
+This does not prove “cached”, but it raises the probability it may persist in saves.

 ---